rock-solid/wordpress-mobile-pack/readme.txt

 1. Locate your WordPress install on the file system
 1. Extract the contents of `wordpress-pwa.zip` into `wp-content/plugins`
-1. In `wp-content/plugins` you should now see a directory named `wordpress-mobile-pack`
+1. In `wp-content/plugins` you should now see a directory named `publishers-toolbox-pwa`
 1. Login to the WordPress admin panel at `http://yoursite.com/wp-admin`
 1. Go to the 'Plugins' menu.
 1. Click 'Activate' for the plugin.